cricket007/Kafka-Zookeeper-with-Vault/README.md

 - create an initalisation script to update the user, role, and key info
 - define a network ACL to restric traffic between VPC's
 - add LB's for better ASG health checking
-- add a semophore on accessing the instance state DynamoDB's to remove race conditions

 ### License
 Copyright [2017] [Paul Pogonoski]